 In the management of acute stroke, the pressing issue is time.
-A Code Gray calls the stroke response team into action and things happen very quickly.
+A Stroke Alert calls the stroke response team into action and things happen very quickly.
 The timely administration of thrombolytic agents to dissolve a possible clot blocking blood flow to the brain, is vital to save brain cells.

 - The EMS responders start the process with their assessment of the patient in the field.